Philosophy and Education | Teachers College Columbia UniversitySkip to content Skip to main navigation

 What is an educational "policy"?
 Is it a blueprint?
 A prescription?
 A suggestion?
 A hope?
 A political trade-off?
 All or none of these?
 Should educational policy be guided by particular political, social, cultural, or other values, and if so, which ones?
 And how do we make sense of, and criticize, the ways people conceive what is good, and then translate their conceptions into concrete policy?
 Cast in other terms, how do educational policy and practice intersect with social, economic, cultural, and political concerns, contexts, and forces?
 How do policy and practice reflect, or call into question, understandings and conceptions of play and work, technology, democracy, the environment, gender, race, class, ethnicity, peace and war?

 What do we mean by "learning" and "human development"?
 Are these processes and events cumulative, or even progressive?
 Do human beings typically become better able, or less able, to dwell in the world?
 Do human beings construct meaning?
 Make meaning?
 Discover meaning?
 Absorb meaning?
 And what are human beings -- what is a self, what is a person?
 What kind of response should educators have to these questions to guide them in their work?

 What is an "educative experience"?
 Why are people moved, enlightened, enriched, and transformed by some experiences and not by others?
 How can perspectives on art and artistic endeavor, on the relation between the mind, the body, and the heart, and on religion and the spiritual life, help us in grasping the nature and contours of meaningful experience?

 These questions are a sampling of those that the faculty and students in the program pursue.
 The program is characterized by a strong commitment to faculty-student and student-student interaction.
 It seeks to sustain a genuine intellectual agora wherein faculty and students can flourish as scholars of philosophy and education.

-Coordinator: Megan Laverty
+Program Director: Megan Laverty